Other / mixed grade configuration · Sacramento, CA

 How many students attend Highlands Community Charter?

 Highlands Community Charter has 11,713 students enrolled.
-It is a other school in Sacramento, CA.
+It is a public school in Sacramento, CA.

 What percentage of students receive free lunch at Highlands Community Charter?